ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

       additionalProperties: false
 ```

-### Modify the OpenAPI Contract by defining named objects for inline object
+### Modify the OpenAPI Contract by defining named objects for inline objects

-The `fallten` subcommand makes the OpenAPI contract more readable by relocating all inline embedded schemas to the components section.
+The `flatten` subcommand makes the OpenAPI contract more readable by relocating all inline embedded schemas to the components section.

 ```
 bal openapi flatten [-i | --input] <openapi-contract-file-path>